asterisk/documentation/docs/Development/Policies-and-Procedures/Software-Configuration-Management-Policies.md

----
+!!! note

-**Note:**  Over the years, the Asterisk version numbers have changed.
+    Over the years, the Asterisk version numbers have changed.
 A lot.
 For anyone who has ever had to write a script that parses Asterisk version numbers, we apologize.
 We'll try hard not to change it again.

----
+[//]: # (end-note)